-CGCS works with a global network of academics and practitioners on all of our research and public policy initiatives.
+CGCS worked with a global network of academics and practitioners on all of our research and public policy initiatives.
 CGCS affiliates are engaged in media policy, the role of the media in conflict and post-conflict environments, and questions of democratization and development, among other issues.

 Susan Abbott is an independent consultant for non-profit organizations, universities, and donors working in the areas of independent media, civil society, and education (at the university level).
 Abbott’s concentrations are in the areas of program design and development, monitoring and evaluation, grant writing, and organizational capacity building.
 She has experience working on USAID, US State Department, UN, World Bank, and a variety of foundation funded programs in the areas of civil society, governance, media and communication development, and internet freedom/digital rights.
 Abbott currently works as an independent consultant for Albany Associates; Annenberg School for Communication, University of Pennsylvania; Central European University, Budapest; and the Center for International Media Assistance at the National Endowment for Democracy.
 She is an affiliate of the Center for Global Communication Studies at Annenberg, UPenn, and is a Research Fellow with Central European University’s Center for Media and Communication Studies.
 Abbott is also part of a UNESCO-led working group on media and the post-2015 development goals as is an adviser to the Communication for Development (C4D Network)